bigexchange/aws-devday-bigid/content/10_intro/10_what_is_smallid.md

 ---
-title: "Introduction to SmallID"
+title: "What is SmallID"
 chapter: false
 weight: 1
 ---

-# what is SmallID ?

 SmallID- a platform used to find, catalog, and classify sensitive and at-risk data and docs.
 Before we begin, let’s review some important terms: